We may earn affiliate commissions for the recommended products. Learn more.

 Multifactor security

-Multi-factor authentication (MFA) provides a crucial extra layer of security by requiring two or more methods of identity verification before granting access to the vault.
-In this regard, NordPass easily reigns supreme with its diverse and flexible MFA methods.
+MFA provides a crucial extra layer of security by requiring two or more identity verification methods before granting access to the vault.
+In this regard, NordPass is a clear winner with its diverse and flexible MFA methods.

 With NordPass, you get three main options for MFA: